FETI-DP for the three-dimensional Virtual Element Method

 In order to analyze the performance of these algorithms, we carry out two series of experiments:

-\begin{description} \item[Test 1] FETI-DP scalability.} We increase the number of subdomains and thus the overall problem size, while keeping the reference mesh (and, consequently, the ratio $H/h$ fixed.
+\begin{description} \item[Test 1:] {\em FETI-DP scalability.} We increase the number of subdomains and the overall problem size, while keeping the reference mesh (and, consequently, the ratio $H/h$), fixed.
 Table~\ref{tab:test1-mesh} shows the dimension of the primal spaces $\widetilde W_h$ for the different algorithms.
-According to Theorem~\ref{bound_FETI-DP}, we expect the condition number for the FETI-DP preconditioner to remain constant asymptotically. \item[Test 2] FETI-DP quasi-optimality.
-We fix the number of subdomains $L$ to $216$ $(6\times 6\times 6)$, so that $H$ is kept constant, and increase the size of the local problems by choosing finer and finer reference meshes (from oct$_1$ to oct$_8$, or from voro$_1$ to voro$_8$ in Table~\ref{tab:meshdata}), thereby incrementing the overall problem size.
-This results in a smaller $h$ and a bigger $H/h$.

-According to Theorem~\ref{bound_FETI-DP}, we now expect the condition number for the FETI-DP preconditioner to exhibit a polylogarithmic behavior asymptotically. \end{description} To test the robustness of FETI-DP, each test is run with two types of data (unless otherwise stated): \begin{itemize} \item $\rho= 1$ in $\Omega$ and $f = \sin(2\pi x)\sin(2\pi y)\sin(2\pi z)$; \item $\rho$ constant in each subdomain, assuming values $\rho_1 = 10^5$ and $\rho_2 = 10^{-5}$ in a (3D) checkerboard distribution, so that there is a coefficient jump of $10^{10}$ along $\Gamma$.
+According to Theorem~\ref{bound_FETI-DP}, we expect the condition number for the FETI-DP preconditioner to remain asymptotically constant. \item[Test 2:] {\em FETI-DP quasi-optimality}.
+We fix the number of subdomains $L$, so that $H$ is kept constant, and increase the size of the local problems by choosing finer and finer reference meshes (from oct$_1$ to oct$_8$, or from voro$_1$ to voro$_8$ in Table~\ref{tab:meshdata}), thereby incrementing the overall problem size.
+This results in a decreasing $h$ and, consequently, increasing ratio $H/h$.
+According to Theorem~\ref{bound_FETI-DP}, we now expect the condition number for the FETI-DP preconditioner to asymptotically exhibit a polylogarithmic behavior. \end{description} To test the robustness of FETI-DP, each test is run with two types of data (unless otherwise stated): \begin{itemize} \item $\rho= 1$ in $\Omega$ and $f = \sin(2\pi x)\sin(2\pi y)\sin(2\pi z)$; \item $\rho$ constant in each subdomain, assuming values $\rho_1 = 10^5$ and $\rho_2 = 10^{-5}$ in a (3D) checkerboard distribution, so that there is a coefficient jump of $10^{10}$ along $\Gamma$.
 The right hand side $f$ is implicitly chosen by choosing a right hand side vector with values uniformly randomly distributed in $[-1,1]$. \end{itemize} Unless otherwise stated, we use the conjugate gradient with the FETI-DP Dirichlet preconditioner with zero initial guess and, as a stopping criterion, the relative reduction of the dual residual by either $10^{-6}$ or $10^{-12}$ when using the first or the second type of data, respectively.
 MATLAB$^\text{\textregistered}$ R2016b is used as the subdomain and coarse sparse direct solver.
 If not otherwise specified, results are obtained on a machine equipped with a processor Intel$^\text{\textregistered}$ Core$^\text{\texttrademark}$ i7-7820HQ, operating system Ubuntu Linux 16.04 LTS, memory 64 GB, 2400 MHz DDR4 Non-ECC SDRAM.